ology/techn.ology.net/blog/2021/03/30/irc-music-bot/index.markdown

 #### *hit* yyyymmdd

 Finds the Billboard #1 hit song for that date

+#### *fret* x02220 1

+Prints the URL to a guitar fretboard diagram given the fingering and neck position arguments

 #### *bwv* number (or an appendix name like "Anh.208")